- Is it safe to buy medicine online?

 Is the medication genuine?

-We supply only branded medication from major UK drug companies for trade marked medication including Viagra (Pfizer), Cialis (Eli Lilly), Levitra (Bayer), Champix (Pfizer), Malarone (GlaxoSmithKline GSK) and Propecia (Merck MSD), and others.
+We supply only branded medication from major UK drug companies for trade marked medication including Viagra (Pfizer), Cialis (Eli Lilly), Levitra (Bayer), Malarone (GlaxoSmithKline GSK) and Propecia (Merck MSD), and others.

-Dr Fox also offers the choice to order lower cost UK licensed generic versions of some medicines e.g. sildenafil, also known as generic Viagra, and atovaquone/proguanil also known as generic Malarone.
+Dr Fox also offers the choice to order lower cost UK licenced generic versions of some medicines e.g. sildenafil, also known as generic Viagra, and atovaquone/proguanil also known as generic Malarone.
 We do not substitute lower cost generic versions if branded versions are ordered.
+Generic medicines are used more often by the NHS because they are just as effective but cost far less.

-Our medication is supplied from UK registered pharmacies, which can be contacted by phone.
-The medication is not fake.
+Medication is supplied from UK registered pharmacies, which can be contacted by phone.
 It is the same medication you would get if you walked into a UK high-street chemist with a prescription from your GP.

 Who are the Dr Fox doctors?